RevanthAchar/Google-Play-Store-Dashboard/README.md

 • Total unique apps and categories in the dataset.

-# Explore App Categories and Counts
+Explore App Categories and Counts

 • Retrieve the unique app categories and the count of apps in each category.

-# Top-rated Free Apps
+ Top-rated Free Apps

 • Identify the top-rated free apps.

-# Most Reviewed Apps
+ Most Reviewed Apps

 • Find the apps with the highest number of reviews.

-# Average Rating by Category
+ Average Rating by Category

 • Calculate the average rating for each app category.

-# Top Categories by Number of Installs
+ Top Categories by Number of Installs

 • Identify the app categories with the highest total number of installs.

-# Average Sentiment Polarity by App Category
+Average Sentiment Polarity by App Category

 • Analyze the average sentiment polarity of user reviews for each app category.

-# Sentiment Reviews by App Category
+Sentiment Reviews by App Category

 • Provide the distribution of sentiments across different app categories.

 # Table and Column Names

 googleplaystore Dataset

-App
+App,
-Category
+Category,
-Rating
+Rating,
-Reviews
+Reviews,
-Size
+Size,
-Installs
+Installs,
-Type
+Type,
-Price
+Price,
-Content Rating
+Content Rating,
-Genres
+Genres,
-Last Updated
+Last Updated,
-Current Ver
+Current Ver,
-Android Ver
+Android Ver,

 googleplaystore_user_reviews Dataset
-App
+App,
-Sentiment
+Sentiment,
-Sentiment Polarity
+Sentiment Polarity,
-Sentiment Subjectivity
+Sentiment Subjectivity,
-Translated Review
+Translated Review,

 # Tools Used in Project

 SQL for analyzing the business problem statement.

 Power BI for visualization of business problems.

 # Key Insights